ing-bank/ingenious-doc/docs/additionalfeatures.md

      -----------------------------------------------------
     ### **GetOccurence**

-    This function will get the number od occuerencess of the searched character.
+    This function will get the number od occurrences of the searched character.

     === "Input Parameters"